 The Preliminary Examination cannot be taken until all coursework is complete.
-However, students may obtain an advisor, form a committee and begin preparing for the Exam before completing required coursework.
-The exam is intended to develop the student's expertise and test the student's breadth of knowledge in at least three different content areas.
+However, students may obtain an advisor, form a committee and begin preparing for the exam before completing required coursework.
+The exam is intended to develop the student's expertise and test the student's breadth of knowledge in at least three different content areas, and to provide opportunity to develop this expertise in written form.
 These areas are determined by the student's interests and by the advice given by the faculty advisor and other members of the Examination Committee.
 As already noted, the Examination Committee is also most often the student's Dissertation Committee.
 The presumption is that the interests and expertise of each member of the committee will have some affinity with the student's own emerging interests and research project.

-Each portion of the Exam is comprised of a question, or set of related questions, posed to the student based on a set of readings that the student has developed with each committee member.
-If there are three members of the exam committee, the student will have three sets of readings and answer three questions, etc.
+Each portion of the Exam is comprised of a question, or set of related questions, developed collaboratively between student and a committee member based on a set of readings that the student has developed with each committee member.
+Three questions/exams comprise the Preliminary Examination.
+If there are 4 committee members, two must collaborate on a single question, or set of related questions, with the student.

 The reading lists from which the questions are drawn arise from the student in consultation with each committee member and typically relate to some area of expertise the faculty member has and the student wishes to gain.
 It is incumbent upon the student to approach faculty to be members of the Exam Committee and to discuss an area of study for the examination.
-The faculty member is to act in an advisory capacity, suggesting key readings in a particular area and ultimately approving the make-up of the final reading list.
+The faculty member is to act in an advisory capacity, suggesting key readings in particular areas, working with the student to produce a robust list and, ultimately, approving the final version of the question that makes up that particular examination.
 This process is repeated for each member of the committee.